abrashamc/abrashamc/README.md

 ### Who I am

-An engineer passionate about cloud infrastructure, serverless technologies, and helping folks create secure, scalable infrastructure
+An engineer passionate about cloud infrastructure, serverless technologies, and helping teams create secure, scalable infrastructure

 ### What I do